 Dante’s The Divine Comedy, written in the 14th century, is considered the greatest literary work in the Italian language.
 It describes the poet’s journey through Hell, Purgatory and Paradise, guided first by the poet of Ancient Rome, Virgil, and then by the love of his life, Beatrice.

-|What||The Royal Ballet, The Dante Project, ROH|
+|What||The Royal Opera House streams The Dante Project|

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|

 |Nearest tube||Covent Garden (underground)|

 20 Dec 21 – 19 Jan 22, Available to stream for a month from 20 December at 19:30